AUTODIAL/AutoEIS/README.md

 ## Usage

+> [!WARNING]
+> The envelope functin, `perform_full_analysis` has some issues since it was doing too much all at once.
+For now, we've deprecated the function until it's made robust.
+We recommend using the step-by-step approach since it gives more control.
+That said, since a one-stop-shop function is what many users, especially experimentlists, would like, we're working on making it robust.
+We'll update this page once the function is ready.

 To use AutoEIS, you can either perform the circuit generation and Bayesian inference step by step or use the `perform_full_analysis` function to perform the whole process automatically.
 The following is an example of how to use the `perform_full_analysis` function:

 ```python